Landing Page Optimization for Better CPC Performance

 • Industry certifications or awards

-• Logos of well-known clients
+• Logos of reputable clients

 • Money-back guarantees or risk-free trials

-6. Social Proof and UGC (User-Generated Content)
+6. Social Proof and User-Generated Content (UGC)

-• Customer photos or videos using your product
+• Customer photos or videos using your product.

-• Star ratings (4.8/5 from 1,200 reviews)
+• Star ratings (e.g., 4.8/5 from 1,200 reviews).

 7. Visual Hierarchy and Clean Design